 - TESTES, with the

-- PROSTATE as a secondary lubrication and fluid producing organ.
+- PROSTATE a secondary lubrication and fluid producing organ.

 The major hormone released by the testicles is testosterone, which influences the body to develop the traditionally masculine traits (body hair, dense muscles, and defined bones.)
 The testicles are temperature sensitive and are kept at a near-ideal temperature by hanging further away from the body when it is warm and retracting closer in cold environments.

 The penis itself is composed of specialized venous tissue that can become engorged with blood to both ease the process of intercourse and heighten sensation.

 Internal and External Structures of the Female Reproductive System

-The female reproductive system is more complex than the male system, given the multiple structures (vagina, cervix, uterus, fallopian tubes, and ovaries) and the cyclic affects upon it by the menstrual cycle.
+The female reproductive system is more complex than the male system, given the multiple structures (vagina, cervix, uterus, fallopian tubes, and ovaries) and the cyclic effects upon it by the menstrual cycle.

 - The OVARIES are the major producers of hormones and gametes (eggs or ova).
 Along with the more numerous hormones (e.g., Estrogen, Progesterone), ovarian function is dramatically tied into the pituitary system through fluctuating levels of controlling hormones in a complex maintenance "feedback" system.

 - UTERUS and CERVIX: play a major role in gestation and subsequent delviery.